ARMmbed/mbed-client-example-6lowpan/README.md

 * Register, read resource values and send observations to ARM mbed Device Connector.
 * Deregister from ARM mbed Device Connector.
 * Disconnect the client from the mesh network.

+**Note**: This application does not work with the mbed Device Server.
+If you want to use mbed DS, please check the example and instructions [here](https://github.com/ARMmbed/mbed-client-example-6lowpan/tree/device_server).

 ## Switching to Thread